 Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) growth near 2.5% in 2017.
 Absence of a recession would likely support equity markets.
 Consumer Spending Possible tax stimulus, strong labor market, stock gains should help.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
-Business Spending Tax reform, infrastructure spending may help but uncertainty around trade.
+Business Spending Tax reform, infrastructure spending, deregulation may help; watching trade policy.
 Industrials would be most likely to benefit; upside for tech but some policy risks.
 Housing Tight supply, years of underbuilding may help but higher rates a potential headwind.
 A stronger turnaround could support housing and financials stocks.
-ECONOMY Import/Export Stabilizing dollar helps; service sector exports strong; uncertainty around trade.
+Import/Export Stabilizing dollar helps; service sector exports strong; uncertainty around trade.
 Supports technology, business services; some uncertainty for multinationals.
-EUUINUIVIT Labor Market Steadily improving overall.
+ECONOMY Labor Market Steadily improving overall.
 Early signs of wage pressure appearing.
 May put modest pressure on margins.
-Inflation Wages, economic growth, election outcome have raised expectations.
+Inflation Wages, economic growth, policy agenda have raised expectations.
 Interest rates likely to rise but only gradually.
 May help financials.
 Business Cycle Still mid-cycle but have likely moved into latter half.
 Equity markets may have room to run, but expect more volatility.
-Dollar Monitoring post-election strength but looks to be stabilizing.
-Modest potential drag on earnings.
-Global GDP Growth Improvement likely in 2017, led by U.S. and EM.
+Dollar Stabilizing as markets unwind some of the post- election policy assumptions.
+Unlikely to be a much of a drag, if any, on earnings.
+Global GDP Growth Improvement likely in 2017, led by U.S. and emerging markets (EM).
 Trade uncertainty remains a risk.
-Upside with risks for global multinationals; global diversification may provide benefits. , 7 1 Fiscal Infrastructure spending and tax reform likely post-election, but timeline unclear.
+Upside with risks for global multinationals; global diversification may provide benefits.
+Fiscal Tax reform likely, but ETA may not be until 2018; infrastructure may come later.
 May provide a welcome economic lift, but government debt still a potential long-term headwind.
-POLICY Fiscal Monetary May provide a welcome economic lift, but government debt still a potential POLICY post-election, but timeline unclear.
-Market adjusting to prospects of increased pace May provide a welcome economic lift, but government debt still a potential long-term headwind.
-Interest rates may be a modest headwind for Monetary post-election, but timeline unclear.
-Market adjusting to prospects of increased pace of rate hikes.
-Republican president and Congress reduces May provide a welcome economic lift, but government debt still a potential long-term headwind.
+POLICY Monetary Market adjusting to prospects of continued steady pace of rate hikes.
 Interest rates may be a modest headwind for quality bonds.
-May contribute to volatility; concerns persist POLICY RISKS Monetary Government post-election, but timeline unclear.
-Market adjusting to prospects of increased pace of rate hikes.
-Republican president and Congress reduces gridlock but awaiting policy clarification.
-Election may loosen credit standards, May provide a welcome economic lift, but government debt still a potential long-term headwind.
-Interest rates may be a modest headwind for quality bonds.
+Government Republican president and Congress reduces gridlock but awaiting policy clarification.
 May contribute to volatility; concerns persist around trade.
-Net positives in the short term, but higher volatility would still be normal for this point in RISKS Monetary Government Financial post-election, but timeline unclear.
-Market adjusting to prospects of increased pace of rate hikes.
-Republican president and Congress reduces gridlock but awaiting policy clarification.
-Election may loosen credit standards, accelerate deregulation.
-Monitoring Chinese economy, North Korea, May provide a welcome economic lift, but government debt still a potential long-term headwind.
-Interest rates may be a modest headwind for quality bonds.
-May contribute to volatility; concerns persist around trade.
-Net positives in the short term, but higher volatility would still be normal for this point in business cycle.
-Monetary Government Financial Geopolitical & Other post-election, but timeline unclear.
-Market adjusting to prospects of increased pace of rate hikes.
-Republican president and Congress reduces gridlock but awaiting policy clarification.
-Election may loosen credit standards, accelerate deregulation.
-Monitoring Chinese economy, North Korea, Islamic State, trade tensions.
-Monetary policy supportive, but Brexit, upcoming May provide a welcome economic lift, but government debt still a potential long-term headwind.
-Interest rates may be a modest headwind for quality bonds.
-May contribute to volatility; concerns persist around trade.
-Net positives in the short term, but higher volatility would still be normal for this point in business cycle.
+RISKS Financial Election result may loosen credit standards, accelerate deregulation.
+Net positives in the short term, but higher volatility would still be normal for this point in business cycle. mono Geopolitical & Other Monitoring Chinese economy, North Korea, Islamic State, trade tensions.
 May contribute to higher stock volatility.
-May increase currency volatility; may favor RISKS Monetary Government Financial Geopolitical & Other Developed Overseas post-election, but timeline unclear.
-Market adjusting to prospects of increased pace of rate hikes.
-Republican president and Congress reduces gridlock but awaiting policy clarification.
-Election may loosen credit standards, accelerate deregulation.
-Monitoring Chinese economy, North Korea, Islamic State, trade tensions.
-Monetary policy supportive, but Brexit, upcoming elections increase uncertainty in Europe.
-Oil rebound, better policy mix in China providing May provide a welcome economic lift, but government debt still a potential long-term headwind.
-Interest rates may be a modest headwind for quality bonds.
-May contribute to volatility; concerns persist around trade.
-Net positives in the short term, but higher volatility would still be normal for this point in business cycle.
-May contribute to higher stock volatility.
-May increase currency volatility; may favor U.S. equities.
-Faster growth ex-China may help lift
+Developed Overseas Monetary policy supportive, but Brexit, upcoming elections increase uncertainty in Europe.
+Political events may increase currency volatility, but will be a relief for investors if the status quo is maintained.
+OVERSEAS Emerging Markets Oil rebound helps many.
+Economic growth may have peaked in China in Q1.
+Indian economy seems to be improving, but leverage crackdown may damage recovery.
+Faster growth ex-China may help lift low valuations.
+FINANCIAL Corporate Profits Improved earnings in 2017 driven by better economic outlook, rebounding energy sector profits, and resilient profit margins.
+May be supportive of modest stock market gains.
+CONDITIONS Main Street Fed Beige Book depicts optimistic economic outlook despite below-trend growth.
+Supports cyclical sector performance.

-Source: LPL Research, U.S. Department of Energy, Haver Analytics 04/18/17
+Source: LPL Research, U.S. Department of Energy, Haver Analytics 05/16/17